CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 5. [MAD: Manage the DApp](XXX)
 6. [MAD: How to upgrade the DApp?](XXX)

+The DApp is hosted on fleek at [https://mad.on.fleek.co/](https://mad.on.fleek.co/).

 ## &#9881; Problematic

 Let's say that you want to work with an associate on a commercial project.
 You know before hand that you are gonna receive all your incomes from a particular address.
 As associates, your desire is to simply split the incomes in 2 equal parts, 50% each.